gsoft-inc/wl-squide/docs/guides/add-authentication.md

 ## Try it :rocket:

-Start the application and attempt navigating to the root page (`/`).
+Start the application using the `dev` script and attempt navigating to the root page (`/`).
 You will be redirected to the `/login` page.
 Login with `"temp"` / `"temp"`, you will be redirected to the root page.

 ### Troubleshoot issues